 The drawings try to document the memory of a continuous longing.

-In Frances' recent work, there is no more figurative representation and thereby the line of thought is liberated.
-This can be seen in her drawings of 2016, 'The Old man and the Sea series'.
+In my' recent drawings, there is no more figurative representation and thereby the line of thought is liberated.
+This can be seen in my drawings made in 2016, 'The Old man and the Sea series'.
 These pencil drawings are closely related to the videos made in the same year; 'Horsebath' and 'I could just drift, he thought, and sleep'.
 Inspired by Hemingway's novel; The Old man and the sea.